-Could you use a couple Nut Free Halloween Treat ideas?
+Could you use a couple of nut-free Halloween treat ideas?

 Peanut allergies are common in the US, particularly among children.
-Even trace amounts of a peanut product can prompt symptoms ranging from minor irritation, like hives, to a life-threatening reaction called anaphylaxis.
+Even trace amounts of a peanut product can prompt symptoms ranging from minor irritation, such as hives, to a life-threatening reaction called anaphylaxis.

 Trying to accomodate everyone when it comes to class parties or treats can often be a challenge.
 Don’t let allergies get in the way of fun with food!